devbm7/devbm7/README.md

 - 👋 Hi, I’m @devbm7
+- Just a Dev who loves being a dev.
-- 👀 I’m interested in CP, Game Development, Web Devlopment
+- 👀 I’m interested in CP, Game Development, Web Devlopment, AI/ML Development
-- 🌱 I’m currently studying -> B.Tech CSE from Nirma University
-- //💞️ I’m looking to collaborate on
 - 📫 How to reach me :-
 - find me on LinkedIn : https://www.linkedin.com/in/dev-makwana-1a2066227/